 Preparing for a bar or bat mitzvah?
-Consider a Mitzvah Project to support Beber’s Annual Campaign for Scholarship and help ensure that no camper is denied a summer experience at Beber due to financial need.
+Consider a Mitzvah Project to support the Beber Camp Annual Fund and help ensure that no camper is denied a summer experience at Beber due to financial need.

 There are many ways to participate in a Beber Mitzvah Project:

-- Ask family and friends to donate to Beber’s Annual Campaign in addition to or in place of gifts
+- Ask family and friends to donate to the Beber Camp Annual Fund in addition to or in place of gifts

-- Donate a designated portion, such as 18%, of cash gifts to the Annual Campaign
+- Donate a designated portion, such as 18%, of cash gifts to the Annual Fund

-- Create items to sell (such as jewelry or baked goods) and donate the proceeds to the Annual Campaign
+- Create items to sell (such as jewelry or baked goods or Beber Swag) and donate the proceeds to the Annual Fund

-- Participate in a sporting event and solicit family and friends to sponsor your participation through donations to the Annual Campaign
+- Participate in a virtual sporting event (live when safe to do so) and solicit family and friends to sponsor your participation through donations to the Annual Fund

 Louie raised money for Beber’s Scholarship Fund through selling Louie’s MItzvah Mandelbread.
 He sold chocolate chip and pistachio flavors.
 Louie loves cooking and wanted to support Beber while doing one of his favorite activities.